arielroque/http_cats_mobile/README.md

 ## :notebook: Overview

+This project has the main objective of building a flutter application that uses a clean flutter architecture and could serve as a template for building new applications.
+For the application of this project we used the [http.cats](https://http.cat/) website as a basis to create a mobile version with Flutter.

 ## :pushpin: Goals
 > - Facilitate rapid development of mobile solutions in Flutter
 > - Standardize the development of your applications following the Clean Architecture Standard